dwolfson7789/wdi-al-khwarizmi-2/W01/D05/Assignments/Homework/W01D05_homework.md

 41 42 43 44 45 46 47 48 49 50

 The next number is 2.
 We know that every multiple of 2 in our list (in our function, it will be an array) can't be prime.
 (Remember, prime numbers can't be divided by any other numbers other than 1 and themselves.
 Any multiple of 2 is divisible by 2 as well, so it can't be prime.)
-So let's strike those from the list too:
+So let's strike those from the list too (but not the number 2 itself!):

 ~~1~~  2  3  ~~4~~  5  ~~6~~  7  ~~8~~  9  ~~10~~